 Our sequential age and developmentally appropriate curriculum teaches modern dance technique using the method developed by our founder, dance pioneer Steffi Nossen.
 It incorporates rhythms, patterns, collaboration and creativity along with other founders of modern dance education such as Martha Graham, May O’Donnell, Lester Horton, Alvin Ailey and Merce Cunningham.
 All core Modern classes begin in September and culminate in a year-end performance in May.

-Modern III (3-5th) continues to develop a more thorough understanding of modern technique while focusing on proper alignment, strength building and flexibility.
-Articulation of the spine, control in floor work, traveling, jumps and musicality are a main focus of the class.
-Dancers continue to develop their improvisation and composition skills while working individually and in collaboration.
+This introductory Modern class for pre-teens focuses on developing an understanding of modern technique while highlighting proper alignment, strength building, and flexibility.
+Articulation of the spine, control in floor work, traveling, jumps, and musicality are a main focus of this class.
+Plus, dancers get to develop improvisational and composition skills while working individually and in collaboration.

 Modern IV (5th-7th) focuses on defining a more challenging vocabulary and curriculum while continuing to strengthen alignment, core and flexibility.
 Dancers will gain a better understanding of more advanced center and floor work while continuing to develop their Improvisation and composition studies.